gdunc/city_analysis_v2/README.md

 - **--check-hospitals**: Use OpenAI web search to determine if each city has a hospital; writes `hospital_*` columns.
 Include when assessing local healthcare presence; omit to save API calls/time.
 - **--openai-model MODEL**: OpenAI model for hospital/airport checks (default `gpt-5`).
 Use a different model if you have constraints or preferences.
 - **--openai-timeout SECS**: Per-request timeout for OpenAI calls.
 Increase if you see timeouts; decrease to fail fast in testing.

-- **--check-airports**: Use OpenAI web search to find the nearest international airport and compute driving via OSRM; writes `airport_*` and `driving_*` columns.
-Include for travel/accessibility analysis; omit to save API calls and routing requests.
+- **--hospital-no-openai-fallback**: In `hybrid` mode, disable OpenAI fallback (stay OSM-only).

+- **--check-airports**: Find nearest international airport and driving via OSRM.
+Defaults to offline OurAirports dataset (no OpenAI).
+Use with `--airports-use-openai` to opt into OpenAI web search mode.
+- **--airports-use-openai**: Opt-in to OpenAI web search mode (requires `OPENAI_API_KEY`).
+- **--airports-dataset PATH**: Path to OurAirports CSV.
+If omitted, auto-downloads and caches to `ignore/airports_ourairports.csv`.
+- **--airports-topk N**: Offline mode: consider top‑K nearest airports by crow‑flies before OSRM refinement (default 3).
+- **--airports-max-radius-km KM**: Offline mode: only attempt OSRM for airports within this radius (default 400 km).
 - **--osrm-base-url URL**: OSRM routing endpoint.
 Use your own OSRM for reliability/privacy; omit to use the public server.
 - **--airports-limit N**: Process only N rows for airport enrichment.
 Use for quick tests or cost control.
 - **--airports-resume-missing**: Only process rows that are missing airport data or had prior errors.
 Use to resume/continue long runs without redoing successful rows.
-- **--airports-max-retries N**: Max retries for OpenAI airport lookup.
-Increase to improve success under intermittent issues; decrease to save time.
+- **--airports-max-retries N**: OpenAI mode: max retries for airport lookup.
-- **--airports-initial-backoff SECS**: Initial backoff before retry.
-Increase when hitting rate limits.
+- **--airports-initial-backoff SECS**: OpenAI mode: initial backoff before retry.
-- **--airports-backoff-multiplier X**: Exponential factor for backoff.
-Increase to be gentler under load.
+- **--airports-backoff-multiplier X**: OpenAI mode: exponential factor for backoff.
-- **--airports-jitter SECS**: Random jitter added/subtracted to backoff.
-Helps avoid thundering herd; keep small but non-zero.
+- **--airports-jitter SECS**: OpenAI mode: random jitter added/subtracted to backoff.

 - **--from-csv FILE.csv**: Build maps and/or run optional enrichments from an existing CSV (skips fetching/processing).
 Use to iterate quickly, resume runs, or enrich third-party CSVs.